meanMonk/mp3-downloader/readme.md

-## Youtube Audio Downloader API.
+# Youtube Audio Downloader API.

-- use express js to prepare the download api.
+- Express Js

-0. Prepare the list of youtube videos to download
+1. Prepare the list of youtube videos to download
     - Execute the `script/urlextractor.js` from browser console by opening the playlist in youtube which will give list of videos like below.
-1. By invoking api below download the mp3 format songs for you in downloads folder.
+2. By invoking api below download the mp3 format songs for you in downloads folder.

 ### Start the server
 `yarn start`